 You might get telemarketing calls even if you have a silent phone number.

 Some telemarketers dial at random or in a pattern to make calls, which means they might get your number.

-If you make your number public (for example, by if you put your number up on a flyer or anywhere online), telemarketers might get your number.
+If you make your number public (for example, if you put your number on a flyer or anywhere online), telemarketers might get your number.

 To stop telemarketing calls, register your number on the Do Not Call Register.